-AAU uses a uniform syllabus format which is emailed to all lecturers well in advance before the start each semester or can be downloaded from AAUNET.
-All lecturers are required to use this format for their syllabi.
+AAU uses a uniform syllabus format which is emailed to all instructors well in advance before the start each semester or can be downloaded from AAUNET.
+All instructors are required to use this format for their syllabi.
 The approved syllabus must be published in NEO.

-The course syllabus is not an author's work pursuant the Copyright Act.
-All copyrightable instructional materials created for AAU courses and used by AAU instructors are considered an employee work pursuant the Copyright Act.
+All copyrightable instructional materials created for AAU courses and used by AAU instructors, including course syllabi, are considered an employee work pursuant the Copyright Act.